Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 2070 Super should be 100% quicker than the Radeon RX 570 overall, because of its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the GeForce RTX 2070 Super should in theory be a lot superior to the Radeon RX 570 overall. (explain)

-Texel RateThe GeForce RTX 2070 Super is quite a bit (more or less 72%) better at texture filtering than the Radeon RX 570. (explain)
+Texel RateThe GeForce RTX 2070 Super will be much (more or less 72%) more effective at AF than the Radeon RX 570. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison